 - Kung Fu Family Social

-In short, this module is about making media.
-Pictures or Photos and Videos of our Kung Fu.
+In short, this module is about taking care of business.

 Initially students thought this might be boring, but when they started seeing themselves on Instagram, this very website, etc., and the fun obstacles of dealing with lighting, timing and spacing, etc., they began to find it quite enjoyable.

 As for the rotating or revolving nature of this module, it varies.
 One month we might focus on getting more video footage of applicaitons.
 Another month might be more specific form instruction within video and photo for the Student Center.
-Who knwos?
+Another might be discussion or simply cleaning up the martial arts training equipment.
+It could be lots of different things.

 Kung Fu Content